hubbertj/Regis/cs336/Hubbert-Assn8/README.md

 Use the following instructions to do so [install pipenv into Pycharm](https://www.jetbrains.com/help/pycharm/pipenv.html)

 ## Usage
-1. Create run configuration for scripts/name_tags.py
+1. Create run configuration for app.py.
+2. Create a .env file in the root.
+3. Copy a one of the environment variable sets from .env.template into .env (development | production)
-2. Run script name_tags.py using run configuration
+4. Run script app.py using run configuration.
-3. generated HTML file should be at the root dir

 ## Contributing
 Jerum (Jay) Hubbert